taraniselsu/TacLifeSupport/README.md

 TacLifeSupport
 ==============

-A Life Support system from Thunder Aerospace Corporation (TAC), designed by Taranis Elsu.
+A Life Support system from Thunder Aerospace Corporation (TAC), designed originally by Taranis Elsu.

+Updated by Danny Farnsworth.

 For use with the Kerbal Space Program, http://kerbalspaceprogram.com/